You’re well past the halfway point in your pregnancy. That’s a big milestone!

 Your baby is about 10 to 12 inches long, and at 24 weeks, the average baby weighs more than a pound.

 At this time, the baby’s brain is developing fast.
 The same is true for the lungs and the cells that produce surfactant in the lungs.
 Surfactant is a substance composed of fats and lipids.
-It helps stabilize all the tiny air sacs in the lungs that are essential to healthy breathing.
+It helps stabilize the tiny air sacs in the lungs that are essential to healthy breathing.

 Your baby is also developing taste buds, as well as eyelashes and eyebrows.

 Your babies are 8 inches long.
 They weigh an impressive 1 1/2 pounds.
-Taste buds are even forming on their tongues.
+Taste buds are forming on their tongues.
 Their fingerprints and footprints will also be complete soon.

 Pregnancy symptoms are usually lighter in the second trimester, but there are still some unpleasant aches and pains you may experience.
+During week 24, your symptoms may include:

 With your changing shape and new center of balance, plus the additional pressure your growing uterus is putting on your body, backaches are quite common during pregnancy.
 If your back pain is severe, speak with you doctor, who may be able to refer you to a specialist.